dthompson-jti/safety-check-app-concept/README.md

 -   **Design Tokens:** A three-tiered token system (`primitives.css`, `utility.css`, `semantics.css`).
 -   **Data-Attribute Styling:** Components use `data-*` attributes for styling variants.
--   **Layered Cascade:** The global style cascade is managed in `src/index.css` using CSS `@layer`.
+-   **Layered Cascade:** The global style cascade is managed in `src/styles/index.css` using CSS `@import ... layer()`.
+This file is the single source of truth for cascade order.
 -   **Robust Primitives:** Core UI patterns are built using **Radix UI** for stability and craft.

 ## 6. State Management

 The project uses **Jotai** for its minimal, atomic state management model.
 State is divided into two logical areas:

 1.  **UI State (`src/data/atoms.ts`):** Manages the "control panel" of the UI.
 The primary state is managed by a single `appViewAtom`, which dictates which main workspace or view is visible.
-This includes the active dashboard sort order and side menu visibility.
+Other atoms control the visibility of global overlays like the History and Settings modals.
 2.  **Application Data (`src/data/appDataAtoms.ts`):** Manages the core data of the application.
 It uses a reducer-like pattern with a write-only `dispatchActionAtom` to ensure all mutations are centralized and predictable.